MiguelLaura/margatsni/README.md

 # Margatsni

 Margatsni is Minet, but only for Instagram.
 It adds some commands to get account-specific data.
+Most of the code comes from, or is strongly inspired by https://github.com/medialab/minet.

 ## Installation